What Causes Acne? 7 Common Causes Explained by a Dermatologist

 • Inconsistent skincare routines

-Quick Tip: Acne is usually caused by multiple factors working together.
+Acne is usually caused by multiple factors working together.
 Focus on consistency with your routine rather than constantly switching products.

 Acne Triggers by Age Group